 LLM Powered Autonomous Agents

-Can LLMs plan? [slide] Final Project release Ke Ji
+Can LLMs plan? [slide] Ke Ji

 Nov.
 15th Tutorial 3: Preparing your own project How to improve your LLM applications?
 Assignment 2 due (Nov.
 15th, 11:59pm) Junying Chen and Ke Ji